stephane-caron/bazel_pinocchio/README.md

 Rules for building C++ targets that depend on [Pinocchio](https://github.com/stack-of-tasks/pinocchio).

-## Setup
+## Build dependencies

-Pick the [release version](https://github.com/stephane-caron/bazel_pinocchio/releases) that corresponds to the Pinocchio version you want to use: in what follows, we will assume version 2.7.0.
-Next, make sure you have installed the build dependencies of Pinocchio for your OS, for instance for Ubuntu:
+You will need the build dependencies of Pinocchio for your operating system, for instance on Ubuntu 22.04:

 ```console
 sudo apt install libboost-filesystem-dev libboost-serialization-dev libboost-system-dev libeigen3-dev liburdfdom-dev
 ```

+## Setup

 Add the following to your ``WORKSPACE`` file: